sentclose/sentc-docs/docs/guide/advanced/self-hosted.md

 ### Server

-This hosting approach not be directly access from the outside.
+This hosting approach not be directly accessed from the outside.
 Use a reverse proxy like nginx to handle tls.
 Sentc itself will use http.

 ```text